 Word gets back to the Palace about Prince Lee’s smallpox cure too and incredulous reactions spread around the various offices with the ministers.
 The King demand that Lee be brought back immediately but before he leaves, he receives favours from the residents during their final night in the town.
 It’s a touching tribute too, one that’s all the more important given the lack of wheat around the town.
 As Prince Lee returns to the Palace, the King is less than pleased to see him, greeting him with a swift slap to the face.

 As he looks set to punish his son for disobeying his orders, the Crown Prince arrives and reminds his Majesty that the historians are watching, leaving things hanging on a knife’s edge.

-With another episode that descends deeper into the political and societal mood of Joseon Society, Rookie Historian feels like a shadow of a show it was when it begun several weeks ago.
+With another episode that descends deeper into the political and societal mood of Joseon Society, Rookie Historian feels like a shadow of a show it was when it began several weeks ago.
 Don’t get me wrong, it’s still enjoyable stuff but for me the shift across to a more serious period piece doesn’t do the show any favours, especially when it comes to Eun-Woo’s mannerisms and acting.
 Given his stiff delivery of lines and at times difficult-to-read face, Prince Lee is arguably the worst thing about this show, which is a shame given how prominently he features here.

 Still, it’s not all bad though and the show itself is still interesting enough to watch, especially with the ensuing familial drama at the heart of this one.
 It’s not perfect but it’s still good entertainment, I just hope Rookie Historian returns to its fun, comedic roots sooner rather than later otherwise this one’s in danger of drowning in mediocrity.